glessard/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 The standard library's `FixedWidthInteger` and `BinaryFloatingPoint` types will conform to `FullyInhabited`, as well as `Never`.

+For example, a type representing two-dimensional Cartesian coordinates, such as `struct Point { var x, y: Int }` could conform to `FullyInhabited`.
+Its stored properties are `Int`, which is `FullyInhabited`.
+There are no semantic constraints between the `x` and `y` properties: any combination of `Int` values can represent a valid `Point`.

-An example of a semantic constraint on the values of stored properties would be `Range<T>`. `Range` imposes the constraint that `lowerBound` must be less than or equal to `upperBound`, disallowing it from conforming to `FullyInhabited`.
-A type representing Cartesian coordinates would not have this issue, and could conform to `FullyInhabited`, even though it also is composed of a pair of same-type values.
+In contrast, `Range<Int>` could not conform to `FullyInhabited`, even though on the surface it has the same composition as `Point`.
+There is a semantic constraint between two two stored properties of `Range`: `lowerBound` must be less than or equal to `upperBound`.
+This makes it unable to conform to `FullyInhabited`.

+Other examples of types that cannot conform to `FullyInhabited` are `UnicodeScalar` (some bit patterns are invalid), a hypothetical UTF8-encoded `SmallString` (the sequencing of the constituent bytes matters,) and `UnsafeRawPointer` (it is marked with `@unsafe`.)

 In the initial release of `FullyInhabited`, the compiler will not validate conformances to it.
 Validation will be implemented in a later version of Swift.